 - Professional staff that the paraeducator works with will be given the opportunity to provide input into the paraeducators' Summative evaluations through the Paraeducator Feedback Form.
-All paraeducator The-Summative observations and evaluation will be based on at least two Paraeducator Feedback Forms completed by teachers, case managers, and/or administrators that observed the paraeducator performing their job responsibilities. - The case manager will also have input into the paraeducator's formative (observation and feedback) and summative evaluations. - The building special education coordinator will consider all feedback and input of the professional staff and administrators (if applicable) in developing the summative evaluation of the paraeducator. - All paraeducators starting at the beginning of the school year will have an unannounced walkthrough formative observation completed during the second quarter of the school year but prior to the December vacation by the special education coordinator. - For paraeducators hired after the school year begins they will have an unannounced formative observation completed during their probationary period of employment. - Paraeducators will be supervised by the case manager that they are assigned to. - Professional staff that the paraeducator works with will be given the opportunity to provide input into the paraeducator's evaluation through the Paraeducator Feedback Form.
-All paraeducator observations and evaluations will be based on at least two Paraeducator Feedback Forms completed by teachers, case managers, and/or administrators that observed the paraeducator performing their job responsibilities - The case manager will also have input into the paraeducator's evaluation. - The building special education coordinator will consider all feedback and input of the professional staff and administrators (if applicable) in developing the evaluation of the paraeducator. - Comments will be constructive in nature and will be edited by the special education coordinator as needed. - Process: - All paraeducators starting at the beginning of the school year will have an unannounced formative observation completed during the second quarter of the school year but prior to the December vacation by the special education coordinator. - For paraeducators hired after the school year begins they will have an unannounced formative observation completed during their probationary period of employment. - A post-observation conference is optional with the building special education coordinator. - All paraeducators will have a summative evaluation prior to the end of the school year.
-A summative evaluation conference is required with the building special education coordinator.
+The observations and evaluation will be based on at least two Paraeducator Feedback Forms completed by teachers, case managers, and/or administrators that observed the paraeducator performing their job responsibilities. - The case manager will also have input into the paraeducator's formative (observation and feedback) and summative evaluations. - The district special education administrator will consider all feedback and input of the professional staff and administrators (if applicable) in developing the summative evaluation of the paraeducator. - All paraeducators starting at the beginning of the school year will have an unannounced walkthrough formative observation completed prior to the December vacation by the district special education administrator. - For paraeducators hired after the school year begins they will have an unannounced formative observation completed during their probationary period of employment. - Paraeducators will be supervised by the case manager that they are assigned to. - Professional staff that the paraeducator works with will be given the opportunity to provide input into the paraeducator's evaluation through the Paraeducator Feedback Form.
+All paraeducator observations and evaluations will be based on at least two Paraeducator Feedback Forms completed by teachers, case managers, and/or administrators that observed the paraeducator performing their job responsibilities - The case manager will also have input into the paraeducator's evaluation. - The district special education administrator will consider all feedback and input of the professional staff and administrators (if applicable) in developing the evaluation of the paraeducator. - Comments will be constructive in nature and will be edited by the district special education administrator as needed. - Process: - All paraeducators starting at the beginning of the school year will have an unannounced formative observation completed during the second quarter of the school year but prior to the December vacation by the district special education administrator. - For paraeducators hired after the school year begins they will have an unannounced formative observation completed during their probationary period of employment. - A post-observation conference is optional with the district special education administrator. - All paraeducators will have a summative evaluation prior to the end of the school year.
+A summative evaluation conference is required with the district special education administrator.

-EDUCATIONAL BUILDING LEVEL ADMINISTRATOR EVALUATION PROCEDURES
+EDUCATIONAL ADMINISTRATOR EVALUATION PROCEDURES